fouchimi/StockHawk/README.md

 on your mobile or virtual device

 <h2>Library</h2>
 I have used <a href="https://github.com/PhilJay/MPAndroidChart/wiki/Getting-Started">MPAndroidChart</a> to draw the graph.
+You can check check this <a href="https://github.com/PhilJay/MPAndroidChart/wiki/Getting-Started">link</a> to get started.